 Learn of different employment types available to the welders.
-Like other jobs, it is crucial to understand differences between the expected as a welder in the entry level and the things that are expected of you when there is an opening for jobs that are available to welders.
+Like other jobs, it is crucial to understand the differences between what is expected of a welder at the entry level and what is expected of you when a job opening is available to welders.
 The experience and certification you need vary depending on the position type you would like to pursue.

 Welders do one thing called welding metal.
-Great welders can find work consistently in all manufacturing jobs like making heavy machinery, making cars, ships, and other items.
-In case the metal pieces require fusing, the welder will do the job for you.
+Great welders can find work consistently in all manufacturing jobs, like making heavy machinery, cars, ships, and other items.
+If the metal pieces require fusing, the welder will do the job for you.
 The welder does not resemble the metal being welded, operate other machinery types, or do anything else but weld.
 Erectors, filters, operators, and other trends get involved in welding processes.

-Instructors must pass the welding instructor exam from AWS, being certified to instruct others in welding skills.
-In case you have ambitions to teach, a lot of jobs are there for welders.
-You require many years of experience with different welding styles to qualify for certification.
+Instructors must pass the welding instructor exam from AWS and be certified to instruct others in welding skills.
+If you have ambitions to teach, many jobs are there for welders.
+You require years of experience with different welding styles to qualify for certification.

-These instructors have the certification to complete and evaluate quality standards with the AWS.
-On job experience and working together are needed before achieving certification.
+These instructors are certified to complete and evaluate quality standards with the AWS.
+Job experience and working together are needed before achieving certification.

-If you want to be a welding engineer, learn their blueprints, manage staff, and oversee projects to make yourself marketable and rounded as a candidate in the job.
-In case you have never attended a welding program, or you did not learn the skills from the program try studying them on your own or even ask friends for training.
+If you want to be a welding engineer, learn their blueprints, manage staff, and oversee projects to make yourself marketable and rounded as a candidate.
+If you have never attended a welding program or have not learned the skills from the program, try studying them on your own or even ask friends for training.

-Even though your current job does not need learning TIG welding, or other skills you do not have, consider learning more and avail yourself for additional employment.
-Knowing more styles of welding will give you more varieties of the job.
+Even though your current job does not need to learn TIG welding or other skills you do not have, consider learning more and avail yourself of additional employment.
+Knowing more styles of welding will give you more variety in the job.

 Finding welding jobs

 Different industries will employ welders, and the applied jobs vary depending on the levels of certification and experience.
-For many jobs, you will require a resume, certification, and then pass the drug screening before employment.
+You will require a resume and certification for many jobs and pass the drug screening before employment.

 Keep the certification up to date.